-1 Name
+1. Name

-This is the Constitution of the voluntary membership not for profit association existing under the common law to be known as THE SOUTH AFRICAN INSTITUTE OF CHARTERED ACCOUNTANTS ("SAICA")
+This is the Constitution of the voluntary membership not for profit association (registered under the Non-Profit Organisation Act, 71 of 1997 with registration no 020-050-NPO) known as THE SOUTH AFRICAN INSTITUTE OF CHARTERED ACCOUNTANTS ("SAICA")

-2 Definitions
+2. Definitions